 That alone — the fact that I didn’t run out of the cinema telling everyone and anyone I could that it was the best thing I’d ever seen — should have been enough.
 But it wasn’t.
 I watched the film again, multiple times, before the truth finally hit me — before I admitted it to myself.
 I suppose I was hoping something would change with each successive viewing, that something would click in my head and I would ‘get it.'
 But it didn’t.
 I didn’t.
 And, now, I’m left with the cold, cruel truth: I didn’t like Jurassic World.

 In fact, to be completely honest, I’ve liked it less as time’s gone on.

 My heart still skips a beat as the music swells and we set sail for Nublar, soars as Gray throws open the balcony doors and Michael Giacchino’s take on John Williams’s classic theme blares — but the fact remains: to me, Jurassic World is less than a shadow of what it could have been, what it should have been.
-And, as time’s gone on, I’ve gotten more and more upset about it.
+And, as time’s gone on, I’ve gotten more and more annoyed about it.